-A huge spike in compromised user accounts by hackers through the past 2 years has left a major fear over the true security of cloud computing.
-In 2010, only 4 million user accounts were hacked; in 2011 that number skyrocketed to 174 million accounts.
+A huge spike in compromised user accounts by hackers over the past two years has left a major fear over the true security of cloud computing.
+In 2010, only four million user accounts were hacked; in 2011 that number skyrocketed to 174 million accounts.
 (TheData Breach Investigations Report) These numbers are staggering high considering everyone wants their information secured.

-- Innovative protection effectiveness with a unique platform-independent logical policy groupings (physical/virtual)
+- Innovative protection effectiveness with a unique platform-independent logical policy grouping (physical/virtual).

-- Ability to identify, monitor and manage rogue, vulnerable or non-compliant systems
+- Ability to identify, monitor and manage rouge, vulnerable or non-compliant systems.

 Products for Cloud Protection: